Coffeehouse culture of Baghdad: In modern times (1980s–2018)

-During the 1990s some coffeehouses sought to attract young customers by providing billiard tables which proved to be a major success in attracting new customers.
-However, this new shift was looked down upon by the older generations.
+During the 1990s, some coffeehouses sought to attract young customers by providing billiard table, which proved to be a major success in attracting new customers.
+However, this new shift was viewed with disapproval by the older generations.

 After the US-led invasion of Iraq, new cafés witnessed a new shift with huge sums of money being spent on their preparation, and cakes, refreshments, and juices were served in a lavish way.
 New café owners relied on specialists in their manufacture.
 These new cafés were more commercial in nature than older cafés and appeared in areas such as al-Mansour, Zayouna, and Karrada.
 The rise of westernization and globalization in Iraq after the invasion also lead to the decrease of many of the traditional coffeehouses around the cities along with decreasing rate of customers.
 Many of the remaining cafés such as al-Zahawi Café and Hassan Ajami Café are now suffering from neglect.
 A lot of the closed coffeehouses have also been turned into commercial stores.

-Newer cafés have also become a large concern for many Iraqis after the discovery of illegal activities such as being centers for criminal gangs, drug trafficking, human organ trafficking, prostitution, and more.
+Newer coffeehouses have also become a large concern for many Iraqis after the discovery of illegal activities such as being centers for criminal gangs, drug trafficking, human organ trafficking, prostitution, and more.
 The proliferation of these cafés in residential neighborhoods raised concern among families and neighborhoods and many residents noted the immoral activities but were afraid to report to the authorities out of fear of reprisals or prosecution.
 As of 2018, more than 60 cafés that were reported to have such activities were closed by the Iraqi authorities.
 Some of the cafés were even unlicensed.

 Despite this, there are many efforts and projects done by Iraqis to preserve heritage coffeehouses.
-Entertainment and friend gatherings have become the main activities of cafés recently and it was noted that younger generations prefer the heritage coffeehouses for their cheaper prices and more unique atmosphere compared to the newer cafés.
+Entertainment and friend gatherings have become the main activities of coffeehouses recently and it was noted that younger generations prefer the heritage coffeehouses for their cheaper prices and more unique atmosphere compared to the newer cafés.

 The US occupation also caused many Iraqi competencies such as physicists, mathematicians, atomic energy scientists, doctors, university professors, senior staff officers in the army, or experts in military industrialization, to flee to Syria and Jordan to escape the harsh conditions that came after the invasion.
 Many of them were forced to retire due to conditions and the limited chances of ever returning to Iraq.
 Coffeehouses in Syria and Jordan, specifically Damascus and Amman, became meeting areas for these Iraqi experts due to their sense of isolation and limited opportunities they faced.